 Expiry of the appointment

 A TA does not carry any expectancy, legal or otherwise, of renewal.
-A TA shall not be converted to any other type of appointment.”
+A TA shall not be converted to any other type of appointment.
 A TA shall therefore expire automatically and without prior notice on the expiration date specified in the letter of appointment.

 The TA is a stand-alone contract from which the TA holder is separated upon expiry date.